Mark Stein (musician): 1970s

 From 1970 to 1974, Stein was a member of Boomerang, a hard rock band based in New York.
 Stein was joined by Jo Casmir on bass, James Galluzi on drums and Richard Ramirez on guitar.
 They released two albums under RCA Boomerang (1971) and Two (1973).

 Stein met Tommy Bolin in February 1976 while Bolin was a member of Deep Purple, and became a member of the first incarnation of the Tommy Bolin Band.
 Bolin died in December 1976, ended the band.
 In 1977, Stein auditioned to be the new keyboardist for Rainbow but lost to David Stone.
-Mark was in the Alice Cooper band from 1978 to 1979 and toured with him during his "Welcome To My Nightmare Tour.
+Mark was in the Alice Cooper band in 1977 and toured with him during his "Australian Welcome To My Nightmare Tour.

 1980s to present

 He also worked with Dave Mason on the album "Old Crest on a New Wave, also writing a few songs and performing on the track "Save Me" which featured backing vocals from Michael Jackson.
 In 1986, Stein and Carmine Appice took part in Hear 'n Aid, a heavy metal supergroup who recorded an album for charity, with its proceeds helping raise over $3 million for famine relief in Africa.

 Mark published the autobiography, You Keep Me Hangin’ On in 2011.
 Stein released the solo album There's A Light was on November 26 2021.
 During the pandemic of 2020, Mark wrote, recorded and released the single “We Are One”, a reflection on the Black Lives Matter movement.

 As of March 2023, Stein, Appice and Martell still continue to tour as Vanilla Fudge.
 Stein is a current touring member for Dave Mason.